geonidas6/Laryo/README.md

 ### Environment variables

-The mobile app can receive the API base URL using a dart define:
+The mobile app can receive the API base URL using a dart define or from `flutterapp/.env`:

 ```bash
 flutter run --dart-define=API_URL=http://localhost:8000